courtois-neuromod/retino_analysis/README.md

 **Input**: Chunks of retinotopy metrics saved as 1D arrays in .mat file \
 **Output**: Brain volumes of retinotopy metrics in T1w space

 ------------
 **Step 6.
-Convert retinotopy output maps from T1w volumes into flat maps with freesurfer**
+Convert retinotopy output maps from T1w volumes into surfaces with freesurfer**

 Notes:
 - this step requires access to fmriprep freesurfer output